 Moving from Volunteering in Orphanages to Community-based Care

-For most of its history, Projects Abroad has worked closely with orphanages and other residential care centers to help provide better care and support to vulnerable children.
+For many years Projects Abroad has worked closely with orphanages and other residential care centers to help provide better care and support to vulnerable children.
 Our volunteers have made a significant impact by improving living conditions at these orphanages and creating opportunities for children through supporting their education and care.

-Community and family-based care is a system of care that will benefit a child much more in the long-term.
+Community - and family based - care is a system of care that benefits a child much more in the long-term.
 Here are the benefits that we see from community-based care programs:

 - Compared to orphanages, care projects in community-based care projects tend to have better organization and focus for the volunteers’ work.
 This leads to greater impact, and a more gratifying volunteer experience.

 - The reach of our programs is greater, which means development is longer-term and sustainable.
 For example, Microfinance Projects can provide loans for parents to improve their independence and family stability, Public Health can provide access to medical services, Human Rights can help parents access the legal support to keep their families safe, and Nutrition can raise awareness and improve quality of life.

 Projects Abroad take the safety of our volunteers and the children we work with very seriously.
 We have a clear Child Protection Policy in place that is strictly followed by all volunteers and staff.

 Our partner organizations are vetted to make sure they are legitimate and respond to the actual needs of the communities where they work.
 In addition, we ensure that they have long-term goals in place that we can support with the help of our volunteers.